gajdi88/CGTCalc/README.md

-# Capitacl Gains Tax Calc
+# Capital Gains Tax Calc
 This is to help calculate capital gains tax on stock transactions

 ## Requirements